 Trinity College, Sanford School of Public Policy, Pratt School of Engineering, Nicholas School of the Environment, and Graduate School Instructors for courses offered in Trinity College of Arts and Sciences, the Sanford School of Public Policy, and the Pratt School of Engineering must announce during the first week of classes the form of the final exercise, if any.
 Unless departmental or school policy stipulates otherwise, the form of the final exercise is determined by the instructor.
 Final written examinations may not, however, exceed three hours in length, and final take-home examinations may not require more than three hours of actual writing.
-A final paper is not an examination, based on the time period of the class.
+A final paper is not an examination.
+Take-home examinations are due at the regularly scheduled hour of an examination, based on the time period of the class.
 In courses in which final examinations are not scheduled, an exam that substitutes for a final examination may not be given in the last week of classes.
 Hourly tests may be given in the last week of classes, whether or not a final examination is administered during the exam period.